MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 so the output is much faster than the input.
 There should therefore be no risk of buffer overflow.
 Overflow can really only happen if a single frame larger than 2K is being received.
 The current implementation does not handle this situation, and will fail miserably.
-However, maximum frame rate on Ethernet is 1500 bytes, so this should not occur.
+However, maximum frame size on Ethernet is 1500 bytes, so this should not occur.

+Inputs to this block are taken directly from the rmii\_rx block.
+However, the addition signal rx\_enable\_i is used to enable discarding of all frames.
+This is needed when configuring the DMA, see below.

+Another input to this block is out\_afull\_i, which is used as flow-control.
+When this signal is asserted, the fifo that comes next in line is full, and can accept no more data at the moment.
+This signal prevents reading from the input buffer, and is asserted for too long will cause the input buffer to overflow.

 ### Clock crossing fifo
 This is handled in ethernet/fifo.vhd.
 This module takes care of: